divyjx/HR_pred_model/README.md

 # Heart Rate Prediction Model 🔥
 A powerful Machine Learning model designed to predict heart rates, developed for the AI Cure: Parsec 4.0 competition.

-### Data Preparation
-Data preprocessing was a crucial step, involving the removal of redundant features, scaling the dataset, and separating labels for better model training.
-To gain more insights into the dataset, we utilized visualization techniques.
-This includes histogram plots of feature vectors and a correlation heatmap.
-Then, highly correlated features were removed, resulting in a reduction of features from 36 to 32 without compromising performance.
-Some features were averaged out, while others were directly removed.

-### Model Training
-Multiple regression models were considered during the training phase, including Linear Regression (as a benchmark), RandomForestRegressor, XGBRegressor, and LGBMRegressor.
-We used Mean Squared Error (MSE) as our evaluation metric.
-Initially, they were trained on 80% of the data and evaluated on the remaining 20%.
-Further evaluation utilized 5-fold cross-validation, revealing the superior performance of the LGBMRegressor.

-### Final Model
-The LGBMRegressor model was hyperparameter-tuned using random grid search to identify optimal parameters, ensuring the lowest MSE in heart rate predictions.

-Feel free to explore the '**training.ipynb**' notebook for a detailed walkthrough of the training process and results.

 # Setup 🛠️
 Clone this repository
 ```bash